Tadeas-Jun/welcoming-bot-discordjs/README.md

 Run the bot via NodeJS by running the `node bot.js` command locally, or set up online hosting.

 ## Tutorial
-A full article on how to code and use this bot is coming soon.
+A full article on how to code, set up, and use this bot is coming soon.